-Another way to boost sales on Pinterest is to showcase reviews for top-rated products by creating custom pins.
+Another way to boost Pinterest social commerce is to showcase reviews for top-rated products by creating custom pins.
 Reviews are crucial for social commerce, as they show customer sentiment, influence purchases, heighten brand trust, and get people talking about you.

 Your social media selling strategy should also include adding “save” and “follow” buttons on your website to make it pinnable.

 Social commerce is growing as consumers continue to look for new ways to engage with brands.
 Social media is where shoppers go to get ideas with the hope of discovering something new that they want to buy.

 What does that mean for you?
 There’s a major opportunity to not just sell “on” social media but to sell “with” social media.
 Use social content to highlight products and drive purchases across your marketing channels.

 Create a digital marketplace where shoppers can interact with you, easily discover new and exciting things, and purchase their new treasures instantly.
 And, showcase the content from your most loyal customers to make them feel seen and appreciated.